 One in five Australian households have used payday loans in the past three years as an increasingly casual workforce, rising cost of living and low wage growth pushes more families into financial stress.

-Speckle is an online cash loan backed by NAB for amounts up to $2000.
+Speckle is an online cash loan backed by the National Australia Bank for amounts up to $2000.

-Good Shepherd Microfinance CEO Adam Mooney it is a low-cost alternative to traditional payday loans.
+Adam Mooney, CEO of Good Shepherd Microfinance, one of Australia’s largest microfinance organisations, says it is a low-cost alternative to traditional payday loans.

 “In most cases, Speckle loans are up to 50% cheaper than other small cash loans.
-Most lenders charge the maximum fees allowed by law.”
+Most lenders charge the maximum fees allowed by law,” Mooney says.

 Speckle fees include a 10% establishment fee and 2% monthly fee compared to the market norm of 20% and 4%.

-Repayment options range from three months to one year, and can be repaid early with no extra fees.
+Repayment options range from just three months up to one year, and can be repaid early with no extra fees, says Mooney.